 Auburn will get tremendous leadership from Schofill, who has been a star for the Plains Tigers ever since she arrived on campus a freshman in the ill-fated 2019-’20 season.
 You might recall that little global pandemic stopped the college golf season in its tracks four springs ago.

-Schofill was routinely excellent in Puerto Rico, adding a 1-under 71 in Monday’s second round to her opening-round 70 before contributing a 4-under 68 to Auburn’s final-round surge as she finished in a tie for third place with Texas A&M’s Bianca Fernandez Garcia-Poggio, a graduate student from Spain, and Kansas State’s Carla Bernat, a junior from Spain, at 7-under 209, a shot behind Lindblad.
+Schofill was routinely excellent in Puerto Rico, adding a 1-under 71 in Monday’s second round to her opening-round 70 before contributing a 4-under 68 to Auburn’s final-round surge as she finished in a tie for third place with Texas A&M’s Blanca Fernandez Garcia-Poggio, a graduate student from Spain, and Kansas State’s Carla Bernat, a junior from Spain, at 7-under 209, a shot behind Lindblad.

 It had to be a disappointing spring for Auburn a year ago when the Plains Tigers failed to advance to the NCAA Championship as a two seed in the San Antonio Regional.
 Don’t expect that to happen again.